TBD54566975/developer.tbd.website/site/blog/2023-09-25-why-would-companies-embrace-web5.md

 ## Evolution

-It’s worth emphasizing that Web5 isn’t about replacing the old with the new, but about expanding what's possible on the web.
+It’s worth emphasizing that Web5 isn’t about replacing the old with the new, but an invitation to explore a new application model.
 It's about enabling a world where data isn't hoarded, but shared, and where developers can create applications free of traditional restraints.

 In this unfolding story of the web's evolution, it's not the dominant players who will dictate the narrative.
 Instead, the stage is set for those who see beyond the status quo, for applications that redefine what's possible, and for consumers who champion their own data rights.